 A social business venture does seek to make profit while creating a measurable impact on society at the same time.
 (This impact can be measured by a method called SROI or social return on investment.)
 However, initially, profits are reinvested into the company to support its growth.

 From Regular to Social Entrepreneur

 You might be thinking, “What are some ways to go from a typical entrepreneur to a social entrepreneur?”
 Two immediate examples that come to my mind are past Applause Africa guests James Lott and Emmanuel Wonder.
-James has created a company that seeks to predict drug addiction in patients and Emmanuel has an enterprise of several companies which indirectly benefit his soccer camp for boys and girls, ages 7-18.
+James has created a company that seeks to predict and prevent drug addiction in patients and Emmanuel has an enterprise of several companies which indirectly benefit his soccer camp for boys and girls, ages 7-18.